SoundAg/sounDMR/README.md

 The following document contains a walkthrough of how to get ONT data into the appropriate format to run through sounDMR and a simple tutorial of the functions used to run a differential methylation analysis using sounDMR.

-P.S : The whole genome bedmethyl analysis is still in its beta stage.
+Note: The whole genome bedmethyl analysis is still in its beta stage.
 We are currently building a robust code to handle large data and will be releasing the full version soon.

 ## Pre-requisites